-Chemo, radiation followed by surgery improves survival in lung cancer patientsApril 30th, 2013 in Cancer /
+Chemo, radiation followed by surgery improves survival in lung cancer patientsApril 30, 2013 in Medicine & Health / Cancer

 In one of the largest observational studies of its kind, researchers report that a combination of chemotherapy and radiation followed by surgery in patients with stage 3 non-small cell lung cancer improves survival.